remogatto/mandala/README.md

 ## GLFW3

 Install from source following the instruction [here](http://www.glfw.org/docs/latest/compile.html).
 Please note that you have to configure GLFW in order to use EGL and OpenGL ES 2.
-For furter information see [here](http://www.glfw.org/docs/latest/compile.html#compile_options_egl) and [here](http://www.glfw.org/docs/latest/compile.html#compile_options_shared).
+For further informations see [here](http://www.glfw.org/docs/latest/compile.html#compile_options_egl) and [here](http://www.glfw.org/docs/latest/compile.html#compile_options_shared).
 Be sure to build GLFW as a shared object!

 After installing GLFW3, in order to install the Go binding see [here](https://github.com/go-gl/glfw3).